The Best Easy-to-Digest Foods to Soothe Your Gut

 For this reason, doctors have shifted their recommendations from BRAT to a whole foods-based diet of easy-to-digest foods (fruits, cooked veggies, lean meats, complex carbs, and yogurt if dairy is well tolerated) (3).

-Digestion problems — especially diarrhea and IBS — often include abdominal pain and cramping, so choosing foods that calm and soothe is critical.
+Digestion problems often include abdominal pain and cramping, so choosing foods that calm and soothe is critical.
 A banana and berry smoothie with a bit of mint or ginger might be helpful, or a warm soup with carrots, celery, and wilted baby spinach.

 Bone broth is a great place to start if you’re having trouble keeping your food down.
-Packed with electrolytes, amino acids, and gut-protecting collagen, bone broth is an excellent option.
+Containing electrolytes, amino acids, and gut-protecting collagen, bone broth is an excellent option.
 It also makes for a great base for soups and could even be scooped into a smoothie.

 Fortification Through Fermentation

-Fermented foods (and beverages) in small quantities are a great way to build up good gut bacteria, improve digestion, and strengthen your immune system.
+Fermented foods (and beverages) in small quantities are a great way to build up good gut bacteria, improve digestion, and support your immune system.

 In addition to generating the good bacteria, the process of fermentation actually makes the insoluble fiber in raw vegetables a bit easier to digest.
 The bacteria grown during fermentation break down the fibers the same way they do in the large intestine, making the nutrients within more bioavailable to you.